Were You Or A Loved One Harmed By A Medical Professional?

-When a doctor or other medical professional fails to uphold an acceptable standard of care and causes harm to a patient, he or she commits medical malpractice.
+When a doctor or any other medical professional fails to uphold an acceptable standard of care and causes harm to a patient, he or she commits medical malpractice.
 Medical injuries are now one of the leading causes of accidental death in the United States.
 After a medical injury, it’s important to understand what to expect from a medical malpractice lawsuit.
-Doctors, nurses, hospital staff, and other medical professionals have a duty to provide treatment without causing harm to their patients.
+Doctors, nurses, hospital staff and other medical professionals have a duty to provide treatment without causing harm to their patients.
 They accomplish this by using tested treatments and techniques approved by the medical community.
-If you or a loved one is the victim of malpractice, a qualified New Jersey medical malpractice attorney at Meirowitz & Wasserberg, LLP can help.
-We handle medical malpractice cases throughout every city and county including:
+If you or a loved one is the victim of malpractice, a qualified New Jersey medical malpractice attorney at Meirowitz & Wasserberg, LLP, can help.
+We handle medical malpractice cases throughout every city and county, including:

 - Jersey City

 - Atlantic City